Rajhrad Abbey – A Literary Reliquary

 In the early 1990s, the library was returned to the care of the abbey and by 2004, after extensive structural stabilisation and restoration work to the library rooms, the books were returned to their places in the abbey.

-Since 2005, the library has been in the care of the Brno Regional Museum and has been open to the public via guided tours.
+In the early 1990s, the library was returned to the care of the abbey, and by 2004—after extensive structural stabilization and restoration work in the library rooms—the books were returned to their places.
+Since 2005, the library has been under the care of the Brno Regional Museum and open to the public through guided tours.

 Unfortunately, though understandably, photography of the restored library areas is forbidden.
-However, there is an atmosphere to be experienced there which can’t be conveyed by mere photographs.
+However, there is an atmosphere to be experienced there that cannot be conveyed by photographs alone.

-Beyond the incunabula, manuscripts and books which make up the library, the abbey also holds an extensive collection of printed graphic work as well as a collection of maps and atlases in its museum.
-The abbey museum also contains an array of artifacts from the Benedictines’ activities in the area over the centuries.
+Beyond the incunabula, manuscripts, and books that make up the library, the abbey also holds an extensive collection of printed graphic works, along with maps and atlases housed in its museum.
+The museum further contains an array of artifacts reflecting centuries of Benedictine activity in the region.

 IMG_8175